swisscom/PowerSponse/README.md

 08.01.2017 16:41:54 Restart-Computer        comp1         pass   Rebooted
 ```

-Alternatively, create a corresponding
+Or create a corresponding
 [CoRe rule](https://github.com/swisscom/PowerSponse/wiki/CoRe-rules) and use
-that rule in combination with `Invoke-PowerSponse` or `New-CleanupPackage`.
+the rule in combination with `Invoke-PowerSponse` or `New-CleanupPackage`.

 ``` json
 {